pyvisa/pyvisa-py/docs/source/faq.rst

     - the prescribed return codes (meaning: you may see "I/O Timeout" instead of "Resource already locked"),
     - the length of the timeouts (timeouts may be significantly longer than specified)
-    - the sequencing: some devices, once already locked, will allow `open_resource(..no_lock)` to succeed (as they should per VXI-11 spec RULE B.6.6), but others don't.
+    - the sequencing: some devices, once already locked, will allow `open_resource` to succeed (as they should per VXI-11 spec RULE B.6.6), but others don't.

     If you are debugging locking issues, note that NI-Visa supports the lock-on-open method, but underneath uses the lock-after-open method, and, after having established a lock, handles the locking internally without addressing the instrument.

-    **VXI-11** also technically supports a third way of locking, which is to request a lock per operation (read/write/clear/...).
-That is not supported by VISA VPP-4.3, therefore neither by PyVISA, no matter the chosen backend.

 .. _PySerial: https://pythonhosted.org/pyserial/